Atharva-Kurhe/AUTOMATED-REPORT-GENERATION/README.md

 *Description of the Task* : This task involves reading a CSV file containing electronic sales data, analyzing it, and generating a PDF report.
 The script calculates the total sales, identifies the most sold product, and presents the data in a structured PDF format.

-*Editor Used* : The script can be written and executed in any Python-compatible editor, such as:
+*Editors* : The script can be written and executed in any Python-compatible editor, such as:
 -VS Code
 -PyCharm
 -Jupyter Notebook
 -Any text editor with Python support

-*Tools Used* :
+*Tools And Libraries Used* :
 -Python: Programming language used for data processing and report generation.
 -Pandas: Library used for handling and analyzing CSV data.
 -FPDF: Library used to create the PDF report.